 Impact Fellows interested in social issues and public policy have the opportunity to work on a variety of government and nonprofit consulting projects.
 Our fellows receive exposure to the most innovative tools being used to address social issues today, including Pay for Success projects, place-based initiatives, data-driven decision making and performance-based contracting.
 Issue areas addressed include homelessness, criminal recidivism, public health, early childhood education, and more.

 Data science Impact Fellows work alongside the data science team to provide customized data diagnostics for clients, write code, learn best practices around data sharing and security, as well as create data visualizations and dashboards.
 They are exposed to cutting-edge practices around impact measurement for both public and private sector projects and investments.

 Communications and graphic design Impact Fellows work to share innovative ideas and stories in a quickly-expanding space by building web, video, and print content with the Center.
 Students have the opportunity to work with all focus areas in the Center to connect with impact investors, governments, nonprofits, entrepreneurs, and students.

 graphic design + communications

-Applications for Fall 2018 open on August 1.
+Applications for Summer and Fall 2019 open on March 1.